datacamp/courses-introduction-to-version-control-with-git/chapter5.md

 *** =instructions1

-You are in the `master` branch of the repository `dental`, which has a remote called `origin`.
-Pull all of the changes in the `master` branch of that remote repository into the `master` branch of your repository.
+You are in the `master` branch of the repository `dental`.
+Pull the changes from the `master` branch of the remote repository called `origin`.

 *** =hint1